bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 location, and for 'hbar', its left end aligns with the location.

-# The 'label' command
+# The 'text' command

-The 'label' command is designed to place a piece of text in one or more path points.
-For instance, each of the following 'label' commands will place a piece of text at the given location.
+The 'text' command is designed to place a piece of text in one or more path points.
+For instance, each of the following 'text' commands will place a piece of text at the given location.

-    label.rt "A" (1,1)
+    text.rt "A" (1,1)
-    label.lft "B" (2,2)
+    text.lft "B" (2,2)
-    label.top "C" (3,4)
+    text.top "C" (3,4)

 The text must appear before any path points, and must enclosed within a set of quotation marks.